telliott99/MyMath/diff-applications/gauss.rst

     x = \mu \pm \sigma

-The second derivative required some bookkeeping, but was simple in the end.
+The second derivative required some bookkeeping, but it simplified in the end.

 What about the constant in front?
-It's there to make the sum of the area under the probability distribution, the cumulative distribution function, equal :math:`1`.
+As we said, it is there to make the sum of the area under the probability distribution, the cumulative distribution function, equal :math:`1`.
 One way to solve the integral is to compute it numerically.
 If you do that for :math:`e^v` as defined above (no leading constant :math:`\frac{1}{k} \ `), you find that the value is :math:`k`.
 So this is a "normalizing constant", to make the whole thing equal to :math:`1`.

 There is a fancy "analytical" argument by which it can be shown that the integral over the entire range is equal to: